abcamiletto/abcamiletto/README.md

 ### Hi there, I'm Andrea 👋
-I'm a 23 yo Engineer in my last year of MSc in Robotics and Automation at Sant'Anna in Pisa.
+Robotics Engineer, ex NASA and Amazon Intern.
+Sant'Anna student

 - 🔭 I’m currently working on a SLAM task for an autonomous robot, repo coming soon!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for new experiences and internships
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: